Skip to main content

 Choose the Paperclip Runtime Path

 Before running commands, decide how Paperclip should be installed, updated, restarted, and recovered on the VPS.
-Use current upstream documentation as the authority for exact versions and flags.
+Paperclip currently documents NPX Onboard, manual Git clone, and Docker installation paths; use current upstream documentation as the authority for exact versions and flags.

-Best for a first VPS proof where onboarding creates a trusted loopback setup before you decide whether to bind it to a LAN, tailnet, or authenticated private surface.
+Best for a first VPS proof where onboarding creates a local Paperclip instance quickly before you decide whether to bind it to a LAN, tailnet, reverse proxy, or authenticated private surface.

-Best for contributors or teams that need pnpm-based source development.
+Best for contributors or advanced teams that need pnpm-based source development and repository-level control.

 Trusted local mode

-Best for LAN, tailnet, or public deployments that need login and stricter access checks.
+Best for LAN, tailnet, or public deployments that need login, stricter access checks, and a reviewed base URL or reverse-proxy plan.

 Recommended VPS Requirements